 The RHX dating method, developed in Manchester, is being used to accurately date archaeological ceramics.

-Read the best research coming out of the School of Mechanical, Aerospace and Civil Engineering in the latest edition of the Faculty of Science and Engineering's In Abstract.
+Read the best research coming out of the Department of Mechanical, Aerospace and Civil Engineering in the latest edition of the Faculty of Science and Engineering's In Abstract.